 What happened, exactly?

-According to a recent latest Instagram Live, Megan claimed that she was in Lanez’s car with him, his bodyguard, and her friend, and that the four were arguing.
+According to an Instagram Live, Megan claimed that she was in Lanez’s car on July 12 2020, with him, his bodyguard, and her friend, and that the four were arguing.
 Megan, who was in the front seat, left the car.
 She alleged that Lanez shot her through the car’s back window.
 Megan insisted that rumors she had hit Lanez were bogus.
 She also said that the shooting didn’t relate to Lanez’s purported romantic interest in Kylie Jenner.
 According to TMZ, Megan originally told cops that she had cut her foot on glass.

 While L.A. prosecutors didn’t give many details in their press release announcing charges against Lanez, their statement on the case appeared to mirror Megan’s claims.